Undergraduate Research in MCB

 - If you continue research in future semesters be sure to renew your credit using the appropriate form found above by the appropriate deadlines.

-Completing at least two semesters of MCB 290 Undergraduate Research for 2 credit hours or more each semester under the guidance of the same professor will qualify you to enroll in MCB 492 Senior Thesis in your last semester before graduation.
+Completing at least two semesters of MCB 290 Undergraduate Research for 2 credit hours, or more, each semester under the guidance of the same professor will qualify you to enroll in MCB 492 Senior Thesis in your last semester before graduation.
 Not every student who conducts MCB 290 research chooses to culminate his or her research experience with a thesis.
-Eligible students may choose to submit a thesis for a grade and/or for distinction consideration.
+Eligible students may choose to submit a thesis for a grade and/or for high or highest distinction consideration.
 Discuss with your faculty advisor what is advisable and possible for your project.
 If you plan to submit a thesis for a grade only, it will be due on the last day of class in your final semester on campus.
 For further instructions regarding a senior thesis please reference Guidelines for Senior Thesis Format .

 Submitting Thesis for grade in MCB 492 only: